vinkrish/DataStructure-Algorithm-Snippets_Java/README.md

 - Spring AOP may create chains of Advice for one single Join Point.
 - Pointcut is a predicate that matches Join Point.
 - An Advice is associated with a Pointcut expression and runs at any Join Point matching that Pointcut.

+## How Java evolves

+- JCP (Java Community Process) is the mechanism for developing standard technical specifications for Java technology.
+- JEP (Java Enhancement Proposal) is a document that is proposing an enhancement to Java core technology.
+These proposals are typically for enhancements that are not ready to be specified yet, JEPs may call for exploration of novel ideas.
+- JSR (Java Specification Request) is a document created as part of the JCP that is setting the scope for a team of people to develop a new specification.
+- JLS (Java Language Specification) specifies the syntax for the Java programming language and other rules that say what is or is not a valid Java program.

+### Relation between JEP, JSR and JLS:

+1. JEPs propose and develop experimental ideas to the point where they could be specified.
+Not all JEPs come to fruition.
+2. JSRs take mature ideas (e.g. resulting from a JEP), and produce a new specification, or modifications to an existing specification.
+Not all JSRs come to fruition.
+3. A specification is a common work product of a JSR.
+(Others include source code of interfaces, and reference implementations.)
+The JLS is an example of a specification.
+Others include the JVM specification, the Servlet and JSP specifications, the EJB specifications and so on.